Lawrence Cohn: Life and career

 Lawrence Cohn was born in Lebanon, Pennsylvania, and as a child moved with his family to Bensonhurst in Brooklyn.
 He started listening to, and collecting, blues records as a child, continuing through his teens when he also started attending jazz and blues performances in New York City.
 After leaving school he attended City College of New York, but left during his studies to serve in the U.S. Army in the Korean War.
-When the war ended he toured widely as a member of the Army basketball team, before returning to complete college and enrol at Brooklyn Law School.
+When the war ended he toured widely as a member of the Army basketball team, before returning to complete college and enroll at Brooklyn Law School.
 He then became a federal agent, later working with Attorney General Bobby Kennedy.

 Outside his paid employment, he started writing reviews on blues, folk, country and gospel music for the Saturday Review, and wrote liner notes on record releases for a wide range of blues musicians.
 He also amassed one of the largest collections of blues recordings.
 After leaving federal employment in 1968, he joined Columbia Records, and was then appointed Vice-President of Epic Records.
 One of his responsibilities at CBS was to co-supervise the Country Music Division.
 He later became head of Playboy Records and Music, and was also COO and minor partner in the short-lived CBS Records-Bob Dylan generated label, "Accomplice Records" (1980-82]).
 He continued his career as a producer, writer and critic.
 He wrote Movietone Presents the Twentieth Century (New York : Saint Martin's Press, 1976) and edited Nothing But The Blues : The Music and the Musicians (New York : Abbeville Press, 1993).
 He also spent 8 years as a Music Critic for the Saturday Review, at the same time serving as a Federal Agent, much of the time working on Attorney General Robert Kennedy's "Organized Crime Drive" program.